 EARS DON’T HEAR WHAT’S SAID

-When words are spoken, they don’t get translated according to the Speaker’s meaning but according to the Listener’s existing neural circuits.
-In other words, sometimes what coaches hear is not exactly what’s been said.
-Yet to achieve excellence, it’s vital they do.
+The problem is that our ears don’t actually hear words.
+To make it worse, words don’t get translated according to the Speaker’s meaning but according to the Listener’s existing neural circuits.
+In other words, sometimes neither the coach nor the client hear exactly what’s been said.

-As I write in my book What?
-Did you really say what I think I heard? the problem lie in our brains.
-Words enter our ears as vibrations without meaning.
-They go on to become signals that eventually get dispatched to a ‘similar enough’ (the term used in neuroscience) circuits that have translated similar signals before.
+Here’s what happens.
+Words enter our ears as meaningless sound vibrations.
+After these are filtered (and some discarded!), our brain then sends them on to become signals that eventually get dispatched to a ‘similar enough’ (the term used in neuroscience) circuits that have translated similar signals before.
 And – this part is the most disturbing – where the signals don’t match up, our brains kindly discard the differences!

-In other words, incoming thoughts and meanings get translated in our brains according to our current biases and knowledge, often missing the client’s real intent, nuance, patterns, and comprehensive contextual framework and implications.
+In other words, incoming thoughts and meanings get translated in our brains according to our current biases and knowledge, often missing the real intent, nuance, patterns, and comprehensive contextual framework and implications.

 Assumptions.
-If a coach has had somewhat similar discussions with other clients, or historic, unconscious, beliefs are touched that bring to mind questions or solutions they’ve used with others, coaches too often offer clients flawed or inadequate suggestions.
+If a coach has had somewhat similar discussions with other clients, or historic, unconscious, beliefs are touched that bring to mind questions or solutions they’ve used with others, coaches might offer clients flawed or inadequate suggestions.

 Habits.
-If a coach has a client base in one area – say, real estate, or leadership – s/he may unconsciously enter the conversation with many standard, automatic ways of handling similar situations and may miss the unique issues, patterns, and unspoken foundation that may hold the key to success.
+If a coach has a client base in one area – say, real estate, or leadership – s/he may unconsciously enter the conversation with automatic habits from handling similar situations and miss the unique issues, patterns, and unspoken foundation that may hold the key to success.

 WAYS TO HEAR MORE ACCURATELY